 Like our previous Nordictrack entry, this one also syncs your elevation settings to the iFit app and google maps in order to change automatically when you traverse hills and other landmarks.

-Since the treadmill doesn’t sync to Zwift directly, you could theoretically use them both at once, though I wouldn’t suggest trying a race that way.
+Since this treadmill doesn’t sync to Zwift directly, you could theoretically use them both at once, though I wouldn’t suggest trying a race that way.

 That’s not all though, the 2019 also model brought with it Bluetooth connectivity for the inbuilt speakers so that you can play your music directly from the treadmill and charge your device while you’re at it and this carries over into the 2020 and 2021 models.